QuantEcon/lecture-python-intro/lectures/business_cycle.md

 title = 'Argentina (GDP Growth Rate %)' ylabel = 'GDP Growth Rate (%)'
 title_height = 0.1
-ax = plot_comparison(gdp_growth, country, title, ylabel, 0.1, ax, g_params, b_params, t_params)
+_ = plot_comparison(gdp_growth, country, title, ylabel, 0.1, ax, g_params, b_params, t_params)
 ```

-We find similar cyclical patterns across different countries.

-Countries such as Argentina has a more volatile cycle compared to other economies.

-One interesting insight is that the GDP growth of Argentina did not fall in the two recessions in 1970s and 1990s when most of developed economy is affected.
+One interesting insight is that the GDP growth of Argentina did not fall in the two recessions in the 1970s and 1990s when most of the developed economy is affected.

-We will come back to this point later.
+We will come back to this [later](synchronization).

 +++